pabloinsente/sf_for_beh_ss/README.md

 | pip        | 19.2.3  |
 | setuptools | 41.2.0  |

-If you see more packages, your pip installation it is probably not pointing to the `/venv` directory (this often happens when you forget to activate your venv).
+If you see more packages, your pip installation is probably not pointing to the `/venv` directory (this often happens when you forget to activate your venv).

 Once we have the venv **activated** (this is easy to forget), we can safely install dependecies using pip.

 #### 2.5 Installing packages

 One way to install packages is to simply type `pip name-package`.
-A better way, is to specify the package name and version in the **requirements.txt** file.
+A better way is to specify the package name and version in the **requirements.txt** file.
 Open the file in vscode by typing `code requirements.txt`, and copy-paste:

 ```Python
 altair==4.0.0